demonquark/hyperledger-escrow/README.md

 * Copy the downloaded binaries to the ``bin`` directory of this project (overwriting any existing binaries) We need the following binaries: ``configtxgen``,``configtxlator``,``cryptogen``,``orderer``,``peer``

+Reference the [hyperledger fabric docs](https://hyperledger-fabric.readthedocs.io/en/release-1.1/getting_started.html#hyperledger-fabric-samples) for more information on setup and

 ### Generate Network Artifacts

 We will use the ``cryptogen`` tool to generate the cryptographic material (x509 certs and signing keys) for our various network entities.
 These certificates are representative of identities, and they allow for sign/verify authentication to take place as our entities communicate and transact.